 There is no required reading list.

-The Registrar’s Office will register LL.M. and Master’s and Graduate Certificate students for all required courses.
+The Registrar’s Office will register LL.M., Master’s and Graduate Certificate students for all required courses.
 Students will meet with their academic advisor during orientation to select elective courses and have their advisor sign off on the course selection.
 Students will then forward the course selection sheet to the Registrar’s Office.

-Students should discuss their academic plan and registration process with the program chair.
+Students will receive an orientation memo with more information about registering for courses and who to contact with questions.
 The Registrar’s Office will help to ensure students are registered for all appropriate courses.

 If the deferment request is approved, the student will be required to submit a nonrefundable Deferment Deposit of $500 within 30 days.
 The Deferment Deposit, along with the Seat Deposit, will be credited toward the student’s first year.